It may be difficult to clearly recognize the transition from social use to problem drinking.

 - miscarriages and stillbirth among pregnant women;

 Other risks can include social problems such as unemployment, family/relational problems and lost productivity.

 If you want to seek help for your drinking contact your local mental health and addictions office.
-You can also visit the Find Support feature on this app for a listing of services near you.
+You can also visit the Service Directory on this website for a listing of services near you.